johnae/spook/README.md

 :start, :success, :fail
 ```

 A notifier can use ANY arbitrary names for the functions handling the notifications.
 Just know that generally start, success and fail will be called.
 Whatever else you do is completely up to you.
+And you don't have to use any notifiers at all.

 A slightly more complex notification example for tmux might look like this: